songster-sa/aws-sw-arch-associate-notes/readme.md

     - pricing benefits
     - api to automate account creation
     - SCP (service control policy) - to enable/disable services on OU / member accounts
-        - not affective on service-linked roles
+        - **not affective on service-linked roles**
+        - **affect all users and roles, including root user**
         - to allow, need to explicitly
         - looks like IAM policy - works in a hierarchial manner (OU tree)
         - are organization level
     - Organizational Unit
     - **Migrate accounts** - Remove, Send/invite, Accept - RSA acronym
+    - Use AWS CloudFormation StackSets to deploy the same template across AWS accounts and regions
 - IAM conditions - mention in policy definition json
     - aws:SourceIP
     - aws:RequestedRegion